Gonorrhoea is caused by a bacterium and is passed through sexual contact

 grow a culture of gonorrhoea to confirm the diagnosis.
 This can take several days to confirm.
 In many cases, a gonorrhoea diagnosis can be reached within 24 hours and can take up to 3 days.

 The first step in treatment involves an antibiotic that kills the gonorrhoea bacteria.
 Depending on the bacteria and what it is resistant to, doctors will usually cover all bases by administering medications via injections and pills.
 Be sure to follow through with any course of treatment prescribed as you can get the infection again and spread it to others.

 Dealing with gonorrhoea only requires you to follow the antibiotic course but for proper and timely treatment, it is important that you know the gonorrhoea symptoms in women and men.
 This helps ensure that you don’t dismiss gonorrhoea for other common health problems.
-Nevertheless, it is not always possible to pinpoint symptoms exactly and so, it is good to get expert opinion when you are in doubt.
+Nevertheless, it is not always possible to pinpoint symptoms exactly and so, it is good to get an expert opinion when you are in doubt.
 To get in touch with top doctors easily, all you need to do is use the Bajaj Finserv Health App.

 The Bajaj Finserv Health App offers 24×7 telemedicine benefits at your fingertips.
 You can use it to find the best doctors near you, book appointments at their clinics online, consult doctors via video call, access personalised healthcare plans, safely store your personal health records, set medicine reminders and more.
-The app makes proactive healthcare part and parcel everyday activity, promising you better quality of life.
+The app makes proactive healthcare part and parcel of everyday activity, promising you a better quality of life.
 To get it today, simply visit Google Play or the Apple App Store!